amplifyeyecare-logo-base2-icon

 • Loss of Independence - One of the most difficult challenges of vision loss is the loss of independence.
 While someone looking from the outside may see the challenges as activity based, such as not being able to drive or not being able to use the computer, the patient will often feel a sense of helplessness that not being able to do these things brings about.
 Since vision loss impacts the elderly at a higher rate, these are often people who have lived a fiercely independent life for half a century or longer, and suddenly being dependent on a child or spouse can be extremely difficult.
 A key aspect of a low vision exam is to understand what aspect of vision loss is most difficult to the patient and what tools are available to overcome them.
 For example we had a patient who was extremely social, and due to macular degeneration could no longer recognize faces of people.
 For her, the inability to see faces was devastating, and we helped her find special magnified glasses that would help her recognize friends and family.
 For another patient who had vision loss from Diabetic Retinopathy, the patches of vision made him bump into things and fall.
 He was very concerned about not being able to continue living on his own.
 We were able to help him with special prisms that redirected the image to a healthier part of his eye.

-Get superior care when you schedule an appointment for a low vision evaluation by visiting our reputable optometry clinic in Hixson, serving patients from the surrounding areas including Chattanooga, Cleveland, and Middle Valley.
+Get superior care when you schedule an appointment for a low vision evaluation at our renowned optometry clinic in Hixson, attracting patients from nearby Chattanooga, Cleveland, and Middle Valley.
 Call (423) 321-8233 or fill out this form to make an appointment today.

 Testimonials